 Simulation of seed dispersal distances under the three movement models

-We generated seed dispersal distances from combining animal movement and seed gut retention time.
-The three models we used to simulate the dispersal distances differ in their approach to characterize variation between the animals dispersing seeds.
 In the case of our null model, where each animal’s step length is sampled from an exponential distribution with the same rate parameter, we would expect to find no differences between the dispersal kernels generated by each of the animals.
 On the contrary, for the case of simulation models that include individual and family level variation in animal movement, we expected the seed dispersal kernels generated by each individual to show variation.
 Indeed, Figure 4A shows that individual and family level simulation models show different seed dispersal kernels for each individual bird, whereas in the null model, individual seed dispersal kernels actually overlap with the average dispersal kernel (black line).
 We generated the average seed dispersal kernels (black lines in Figure 4A) for each of the simulation models by taking all of the seed dispersal distances from the simulation.
 We did this as in the field we can perform maternity analysis to know seed origin, but it is more complicated to know which specific animal dispersed each seed.
 Therefore, the average seed dispersal kernels would better reflect the type of data we would collect from field surveys of seed dispersal.
 From now on, we refer to each of these average seed dispersal kernels as the kernel generated by each of the three simulation models: null kernel, individual kernel, and family kernel.

 Average seed locations provided a metric for seed dispersal in each simulation run, and seed dispersion shows how far apart each of the seeds are from each other in every simulation run.
 We show average seed locations and seed dispersion for the three models (Figure 4B-C) and although the average measures for these are comparable between models, location and dispersion have a greater number of outliers in the indvidual and family models.
 This suggests that although the average measures are similar between models, the variation between them is different, with the individual and family models showing both a greater maximum dispersal distance, and a higher percentage of long-distance dispersal events (Table 1.)
 Interestingly, the higher percentage of LDD events in the individual kernels also has a higher standard deviation, a result of the variation in the dispersal kernels produced by each bird (Figure 4A), where some birds or social groups where characteristically long-dispersers versus individuals with shorter dispersal distances and even one individual for which simulated seed dispersal distances were all below 500m (Supplementary information).